TDEE Calculator

-Total daily energy expenditure (TDEE) is the number of calories your body burns in a day based on age, activity level, sex, weight, and height.
+Total daily energy expenditure (TDEE) is the number of calories you burn in a day based on age, activity level, sex, weight, and height.
 Knowing your TDEE can help you understand how many calories you need to maintain, lose, or gain weight.
+Find out now.

 Maintain your current weight